R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 - Unfortunately, the daemon sets up a different PATH variable, `/usr/bin:/bin`, leaving our monitoring script out.
 - Much more information is to be found at `man 1 crontab` and `man 8 cron`.

 1.- A first solution is to set `roots`'s *crontab* file in the "user spool".
-Command `crontab`, specifying the user (`-u`) and set to edit (`-e`), will launch the editor specified by the VISUAL or EDITOR environment variables.
+Command `crontab` set to edit (`-e`) will launch the editor specified by the VISUAL or EDITOR environment variables.
 After exiting from the editor, the modified *crontab* will be installed automatically.
-> crontab -u root -e
+> crontab -e
+- Specify user `root` if, for any reason, you are not logged as such (`crontab -u root -e`).

 and type at the bottom of the file that pops up

 		*/10 * * * *	/usr/local/sbin/monitoring.sh

 The first five fields stand for *minute*, *hour*, *day of month*, *month*, and *day of week*.
 Whenever the clock agrees with these, the trailing command will be executed.
 An asterisk stands for the range *first-last*, i.e., all.
 The first field includes `/10`, meaning *skip 10* over the range.
 - One can check the contents of *crontab* files in the "user spool area" with option `-l`: `crontab -l` for the current login, `crontab -l -u rtorrent` (§) for our hero.